mnlipp/osgi-getting-started/Bndtools.md

 [^wid]: I only wish they had put that in the gradle [documentation](https://docs.gradle.org/current/userguide/osgi_plugin.html) of the plugin.
 Would have saved me half a day.

 To make absolutely sure that the dependencies are clear, let me summarize again.
-At the center of the build is the bnd command line tool with its project specific configuration file `bnd.bnd`.
-It provides the necessary plugins to use gradle, with the project specific build information being taken from `bnd.bnd`.
+At the center of the build is the bnd command line tool.
+Its "gradle module" provides the necessary plugins to adapt gradle (via `build.gradle`) in such a way that it takes the project specific build information from `bnd.bnd`, thus making `bnd.bnd` the primary source of information for the gradle build.

 Bndtools integrates bnd into Eclipse.
-It uses the same information from `bnd.bnd` and components from bnd to provide a class path container and other information for the continuous Eclipse build.
+It provides plugins for Eclipse that use the information from `bnd.bnd` to provide a class path container and other information for the continuous Eclipse build.
 The results from the Eclipse build and the gradle build are exactly the same.
 Using Bndtools therefore does not make your project depend on Eclipse.

 ---